 Electricity ‘smart’ meters are becoming available in NSW so now is a good time to look at whether getting one is a good option for your home or business.

-Smart meters can give you access to a range of energy offers and services that can help you save on your bills, such as:
+Smart meters can give you access to a range of energy plans and services that can help you save on your bills, such as:

-- access to ‘flexible pricing’ offers that have lower rates at off-peak periods
+- access to time of use plans that have lower rates at off-peak periods

 - up-to-date information about energy usage and costs.